5-Step Guide To School Content Marketing

 Pillar Pages

-Develop enough content surrounding one or more related topics that allow Google to start identifying your site as an authority.
+Develop enough content surrounding one or more related topics that allow Google to identify your site as an authority.
 Google favors topic clusters or groups of related content that cover a broad subject area.
 The more content you have surrounding this general topic, the more authority (better ranking) is given.
 What can your school be an expert in?
 For Oak Knoll, we shine in helping students (and parents) get ready for Kindergarten.
 By identifying this particular segment of the market, we were able to generate a content marketing strategy for their school, further honing their specialization and displaying it for prospective parents.
 Consider what specialization your school will put forth in their content marketing, and the content you create will be far more honed and attention-grabbing.

 Step 4: Produce Content